SAMa: Material-aware 3D Selection and Segmentation: Method

 \subsection{Fine-tuning for 2D material selection}

-We re-purpose the recently introduced SAM2 model \cite{ravi2024sam2} to material selection in the video domain.
+We re-purpose the SAM2 model \cite{ravi2024sam2} to material selection in the video domain.
 SAM2 uses an efficient \ac{ViT} image encoder \cite{ryali2023hiera} to produce a per-frame image embedding, and infers a per-pixel object similarity value for each frame.
 The key novel component in SAM2 is the memory attention module, which conditions the current frame embedding on the embeddings of past and future frames in the sequence, allowing the model to reason both spatially and temporally.
 These embeddings are then combined with the encoded conditioning query (\eg, a click on a pixel) in the mask decoder, producing per-frame similarity masks.
 As we will show in our experiments, correctly fine-tuning this memory module is key to achieving multiview-consistent selection results.

-While our initial experiments confirmed SAM2's good cross-view consistency, they also revealed a tendency to select object (sub-)parts instead of materials.
+While our initial experiments confirmed SAM2's good cross-view consistency, they also revealed a tendency to select based on semantic function (\ie by parts) instead of materials.
 We therefore fine-tune the model for the task of material selection.
 Specifically, we freeze the encoder throughout our fine-tuning to preserve the rich priors learned from millions of images and tune the remainder of the architecture (see \cref{fig:sam_overview}).
 We find that training solely on \emph{image} data for material selection (\eg, the Materialistic dataset \cite{sharma2023materialistic}), performs reasonably well on clicked frames, but leads to a significant drop in cross-frame selection consistency, as shown in \cref{fig:video_finetuning}.
-We attribute this to the fact that on unseen frames, the model must infer the material selection from memory, but fine-tuning on images does not adapt the memory module since memory is never queried for a single image.
+We attribute this to the fact that on unseen frames, the model must infer the material selection from memory, but fine-tuning on images does not adapt the memory module since it is never queried for a single image.